cidles/graf-python/doc/Parsing GrAF.rst

     import graf
     gparser = graf.GraphParser()

-Like it was said before to parse a file or it is a header file (extension .hdr) or it is one of the dependent files (file with the suffix e.g. 'file-verb.xml').
-You can directly pass the filename to the parser:
+ You can then directly pass the filename of the GrAF header to the parser:

 .. code-block:: python

     graph = gparser.parse("filename.hdr")

+The parser then collects all the dependencies from this header.
+You might also pass the file name of any GrAF/XML file to the parser.
+The parser then loads all files that are dependencies of that file as described in its header.

 Alternativily the parser also accepts and open file stream.
 Now we have a GrAF object and it is possible to verify the nodes, regions, edges and their respectives annotations.